bdalal/ud036_StarterCode/README.md

 # MOVIE TRAILER WEBSITE

 This project uses the TMDb API to get a random set of nine movies and renders them in a web page.
-Clickin on any particular movie listing will result in it's trailer being played in an embedded player.
+Clicking on any particular movie listing will result in it's trailer being played in an embedded player.

 ## Run instructions
 * Make sure Python is installed on your machine.